 The axiomatic method in 2-dimensional geometry makes it possible to study a plane or a surface as an object in itself without an embedding in a surrounding space.
 The method has its limitations though, for example distances and areas are hard or even impossible to determine.
 In his famous paper 1827 on curved surfaces Gauss showed how to do geometric calculations in an efficient way in a surface without having to consider the surface as embedded in a surrounding space.
 This work became the foundation in 1854 for Riemann's theory of curved spaces, in which the geometry of the planes in a space are determined by the space itself.

-To each point we associate a tangent plane which is a vector space isomorphic to To obtain a basis in each such tangent plane the basis in is translated parallel to itself to
+which is a vector space isomorphic to To obtain a basis in each such tangent plane

 In every tangent plane